 The 'Snip' for Permanent contraception

 A vasectomy is an excellent form of permanent contraception.
-Whilst a vasectomy can be reversed, you should consider this operation to be permanent, as the reversal is technically difficult, expensive, and by no means always successful.
+Whilst a vasectomy can be reversed, you should consider a vasectomy to be permanent, as a vasectomy reversal is expensive, and only effective about 50% of the time.

 Anatomy